Location Managers

 On-set location managers across every Korean jurisdiction

-Here is how this works in practice.
-Location running in South Korea is a permits-first discipline.
-A shoot moving between Gangnam, Jongno, Hongdae and Yeouido can sit across multiple gu offices on the same week, palace work at Gyeongbokgung, Changdeokgung or Jongmyo runs through the Korea Heritage Service with 2025 heritage impact assessment needs.
-Aerial photography crosses Ministry of National Defense and MOLIT review before a drone leaves the case.
-Our location managers handle every layer of that paperwork themselves, setting up with KOFIC.
-The Seoul, Busan, Gyeonggi and Jeju film commissions, managing road closures with Korean National Police.
-Keeping records in Korean and English so insurers and producers see the same compliance picture.
+Location work in South Korea is a permits-first job.
+A shoot moving between Gangnam, Jongno, Hongdae, and Yeouido can sit across many gu offices in one week.
+Palace work at Gyeongbokgung, Changdeokgung, or Jongmyo runs through the Korea Heritage Service under 2025 heritage impact assessment rules.
+Aerial photography needs Ministry of National Defense and MOLIT review before a drone leaves the case.
+Our location managers handle each of these layers themselves.
+They work with KOFIC and the Seoul, Busan, Gyeonggi, and Jeju film commissions.
+They also manage road closures with the Korean National Police.
+And they keep records in Korean and English, so insurers and producers see the same compliance picture.

-Here is the short of it.
-On the floor the role is about quiet control.
-Our managers run daily site oversight across Seoul's dense urban districts, Busan's coastal locations near Haeundae, Jeju's volcanic terrain, Gyeonggi's studio complexes and the classic hanok villages at Bukchon and Hahoe, holding noise, crowd flow, parking and access in line with the permit conditions.
-Property relations are managed in Korean — owner communication, damage prevention, neighbour liaison and the cultural protocols that decide whether a return visit is welcome.
+On the floor, the role is about quiet control.
+Our managers run daily site oversight across Seoul's dense urban districts and Busan's coastal spots near Haeundae.
+They also cover Jeju's volcanic terrain and Gyeonggi's studio lots.
+The work extends to the classic hanok villages at Bukchon and Hahoe.
+At each site, they hold noise, crowd flow, parking, and access in line with the permit conditions.
+Property relations are handled in Korean, from owner contact to damage prevention and neighbour liaison.
+We also manage the cultural protocols that decide whether a return visit is welcome.

-Here is the breakdown.
-And basecamp setup, tech scouts and company moves are sequenced to keep the schedule honest.
-For multi-site productions we field complete location teams setting up between sites.
-At wrap each location is restored to pre-shoot condition with the administrative closeout handled in KRW and routed back through the relevant district office, so the next production at that address starts from a clean record.
+Base camp setup, tech scouts, and company moves are timed in order to keep the schedule honest.
+For multi-site shoots, we field full location teams that work across sites.
+At wrap, each location is restored to its pre-shoot condition.
+The closeout paperwork is handled in KRW and routed back through the right district office, so the next production at that address starts from a clean record.

 ACT 03